 3) Sensor size

 Not all sensors are created equal.
 Unlike megapixel counts, the larger the sensor, the better the image quality – generally speaking.
 Smaller sensors aren’t as good at gathering light, which means more noise (image grain) will show up in images captured in low-light.
 Larger sensors typically produce more attractive tones and depth.
+But they also come at a cost; both financial, and in terms of the camera system's size.
+The narrower angle of view of smaller sensors can also be beneficial if you're shooting distant subjects, as the diagram above shows.

 All of the best beginner cameras offer some way to connect to your smart device or favorite social media apps.
 The cameras in this list all benefit from Wi-Fi, Bluetooth or NFC connectivity, or a combination of all three.